Rank #1 on Google Maps

 • Send a quick test message to confirm the agent is listening

-Key configuration areas to explore:
+Main configuration areas to look into:

 • Plugin/Skills settings show what capabilities the agent has right now